Photography Exhibition: A Path Back Home

-Note: The Saratoga Springs Train Station is currently closed with an uncertain reopening date.
-If the exhibition cannot be held at the venue, it will be viewable online at https://www.saratoga-arts.org/Art-in-Public-Places/Online/ .
+Note: The Saratoga Springs Train Station will reopen on July 19th, and the exhibition will be installed that morning.
+It is also viewable online at https://www.saratoga-arts.org/Art-in-Public-Places/Online/ .

 When I am in nature, certain images stop me in my tracks, and at the time I might not know why I am so drawn to them but sense they are part of a greater story, language, pattern, or blueprint that connects us all.
 I believe that if we look closely enough from the right angle, we can find something to appreciate about a place or living thing – and perhaps gain insight into our own nature, as well.

 So it was with these images of the Saratoga Springs mineral springs that resulted from accepting the opportunity of a lifetime to slow down, linger, and lean in for a closer look, freed from the busyness of “normal” life.

 During 2020, I experimented with staying close to home.
 Instead of spending time on the coast, hiking through the gorges of Ithaca, or visiting family in British Columbia as I would have liked to, I explored what’s right here.